-{:validator} {:infile} {:ansfile} {:feedbackdir} myOpt=99
+{:validator} {:infilename} {:ansfilename} {:feedbackdir} myopt=9

-“myOpt=99” is an argument that the MyValidator.exe program is expected to accept and process (along with the substituted values of the other command parameters, described below).
+“myopt=9” is an argument that the val program is expected to accept and process (along with the substituted values of the other command parameters, described below).

 The Choose… button can be used to navigate to and select the program to be used as the custom validator; it will automatically insert the full path to the selected program file into the Validator program textbox.
 If the program name is instead typed directly into the Validator program textbox, be sure to include the full path to the program as part of the program name.
 See the following sections for explanations of validator interfaces and of the fields in the above command.